AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/README.md

 ```

 This will publish the site to [gh-pages](https://github.com/AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/tree/gh-pages) branch, without the need to mannually commit and push the code.
 Wait for a few minutes, then the updates will be available on the website.

+Notice that even though the deployment branch is updated after the previous step, you still need to commit and push your updates to the 'hexo-source' branch.

 ## Environment Setup